Google Data Studio Tutorial

 data studio

-Not only does this save you from having to rebuild the same report for different groups, but it also means you don’t have to worry about accidentally sharing sensitive or confidential information.
-Each user can select only the data sources to which they have been granted access.
+Not only does this save you from having to reconstruct the same report for different groups, but it also means you don’t have to worry about accidentally sharing sensitive or confidential information.
+Each user can select only the data sources to which he/she has been granted access.

-You can include multiple data controls in a single report.
+You can include several data controls in the same report.

 data studio